Compare the short list

 FAQ

-The most useful seafood sauces tend to be the ones that add brightness and range, not just raw heat.
+The most useful seafood sauces tend to be the ones that add brightness and range to fish, shellfish, and ceviche, not just raw heat.

 Usually bottles with brightness, ginger, citrus, or cleaner pepper notes.
 They wake up shrimp, fish, and grilled seafood without flattening them.